datawire/datawire-connect/docs/cli/createService.rst

 The service name must be unique within the user's scope.
 If another service with the supplied name already exists the request will be rejected.

-.. ifconfig:: 'draft' in conditions
+.. ifconfig:: 'draft' in publish_state

    [[JMK: scope is currently the user but should be the org.
 See issue #3]]

 Any UTF-8 string may be used for the name.
 Quotes must be used around the value if it includes spaces or apostrophes.

-.. ifconfig:: 'draft' in conditions
+.. ifconfig:: 'draft' in publish_state

    [[JMK: Add any length restrictions]]